 Melissa has worked in the Employee Assistance Program (EAP) industry for the last eight years.
 She provides team and individual interventions to assist employees in being healthy, happy and work well.
 This includes workplace training in resilience, mental health and stress management, as well as counselling for anxiety, PTSD, depression and stress.
 She has a Masters of Organisational Psychology and is a registered White Ribbon Australia trainer.

 ‘Being human is not about being any one particular way; it is about being as life creates you—with your own particular strengths and weaknesses, gifts and challenges, quirks and oddities.’

 With a basis in neuroscience, leadership theory and corporate psychology, we provide workplace support and training to improve self-awareness and wellbeing, enhancing performance and leadership.

 Individuals, Couples & Families

-Whether as an individual, couple, or family, we provide both long- and short-term therapy and counselling.
-We also provide a number of courses and events to support personal development.
+Whether as an individual, couple, or family, we provide long- and short-term therapy and counselling.
+We also provide several courses and events to support personal development.